acdwisu/advanced_chips_input/README.md

 ## Customization

-`SimpleChipsInput` supports a variety of customization options:
+`AdvancedChipsInput` supports a variety of customization options:

 - `separatorCharacter`: Character used to separate the output.
 For example, ' ' will separate the output by space.
 - `placeChipsSectionAbove`: Whether to place the chips section above or below the text field.